 USCIS – U.S. Citizenship and Immigration Services

-CBP – Customs and Border Protection (this includes Border Patrol)
+CBP – U.S. Customs and Border Protection (which includes Border Patrol)

 ERO – Enforcement and Removal Operations

-LCA – Labor Condition Application – It is filed with DOL for some employment-based non-immigrant visa petitions.
+LCA – Labor Condition Application, which is filed with DOL for some employment-based nonimmigrant visa petitions

 FDNS – Fraud Detection and National Security Directorate

 A person may become a U.S. citizen by birth or through naturalization.
 Generally, people are U.S. citizens if they are born in the United States or if one of their parents is a U.S. citizen.
 If you were born in the United States (including, in most cases, Puerto Rico, Guam or the U.S. Virgin Islands), then you are an American citizen at birth.
 Your birth certificate is proof of your citizenship.
 Please refer to our citizenship page to find out who may be eligible to apply for U.S. citizenship or to determine whether you are already a citizen through your parents or grandparents.

 Naturalization is the act of making a person a citizen of the United States who was not born with that status.
 An application for citizenship is an application for naturalization.
 Please refer to our citizenship page for more information.

 If you are not a U.S. citizen by birth, then you may be eligible to become a citizen through naturalization.
 People who are 18 years and older use the Application for Naturalization (Form N-400) to become naturalized.
 Children who are deriving citizenship from naturalized parents use the Application for a Certificate of Citizenship (Form N-600) to become naturalized.
 Please refer to our citizenship page for more information.